nidhaloff/igel/README.rst

 I used this `indian-diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>`_)

-- The expected way is to use igel from terminal:
+- The expected way to use igel is from terminal (igel CLI):

 Run this command in terminal to fit/train a model, where you provide the **path to your dataset** and the **path to the yaml file**